publishpress/PublishPress-Permissions/readme.txt

 * Updated: Design improvements for specific areas. #1353
 * Updated: Translations for Spanish, French, and Italian. #1446
 * Updated: Composer dependencies.
-* Added: Media tab to permissions settings. #1328
-* Added: Classified `pp_assign_bulk_roles` capability on the Capabilities tab and documented it in Permissions > Settings. #1450

 = 4.1.2 - 10 February 2025 =
 * Added: Template function for the Teaser module (Pro). #1423